andalexo/andalexo.github.io/_posts/projects/2017-10-01-srv-pub-ctrl.md

 layout: page-fullwidth
 subheadline:  "CERN"
 title:  "Server Publisher Controller"
-teaser: "It would be nice to deploy servers and publishers easier, only implementing the interface class...
-I don't want every time to write the code taking care of a connection and publishing data...
-Could it be that I can do this just by writing a JSON file and my control module ?"
+teaser: "It would be nice to deploy servers and publishers easier, only implementing the interface class.
+I don't want every time to write the code taking care of a connection and publishing data !
+Could it be that I can do this just by writing a JSON file and my control module ?
+Such bored thoughs were the driving force behind the developement of this package."
 breadcrumb: true
 categories:
     - projects